Prime Minister of Ethiopia: Security

-The prime minister of Ethiopia is the most protected government official.
-The prime minister's security detail is under the command of the Republican Guard which is a special armed unit of the Ethiopian National Defense Force.
+The prime minister of Ethiopia is the most protected government official in the country.
+The prime minister's security detail is under the command of the Republican Guard, which is a special armed unit of the Ethiopian National Defense Force.
 The Republican Guard's Counter Military Unit is responsible for protecting the prime minister's official residence Menelik Palace commonly known as 4 Killo National Palace.
-The Counter Military Unit is an élite paramilitary force armed with heavy assault rifles such as Israel-made Tavor-21 and American M-4's as well as having snipers, helicopters and armored vehicles.
+The Counter Military Unit is an elite paramilitary force armed with heavy assault rifles such as Israel-made Tavor-21 and American M4 carbines as well as having snipers, helicopters and armored vehicles.

-Deputy Prime Minister of Ethiopia (DPME)
+Deputy Prime Minister of Ethiopia

 Article 76 of the constitution states that "The Council of Ministers comprises the Prime Minister, the Deputy Prime Minister, Ministers and other members as may be determined by law.
 On Article 75 of the constitution states DPME is responsible to the Prime Minister.
 The Deputy Prime Minister Carry out responsibilities which shall be specifically entrusted by the Prime Minister.
 The DPME (Deputy Prime Minister of Ethiopia) also act on behalf of the Prime Minister in his absence."